|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This delicious recipe for Crockpot Hot Apple Cider is a traditional beverage, sometimes called Wassail, that usually consists of spiced wine or beer flavored with roasted apples.
+This delicious recipe for crockpot hot apple cider is a traditional beverage, sometimes called wassail, that usually consists of spiced wine or beer flavored with roasted apples.
 This non-alcoholic apple cider version can be enjoyed by everyone.

 It's perfect for a cold winter day after you have come into your warm cozy house from sledding or skating.
 This drink is also delicious for entertaining.
 If you have a pretty crockpot, you can serve the beverage right out of that appliance.
-Be sure you supply a heatproof spatula and sturdy mugs with handles.
+Be sure you supply a heatproof ladle and sturdy mugs with handles.

 Cover the crockpot and cook on low for 2 to 3 hours, stirring occasionally.
-Serve in mugs.

-You can keep this beverage warm for about 2 hours after it is done cooking.
+- You can keep this beverage warm for about 2 hours after it is done cooking.
 Just turn the slow cooker to "keep warm."
 This recipe can be cut in half for a smaller gathering.